 The seamless integration allows businesses to accept Chinese mobile payments with a QR code to scan, providing a very similar experience to how Chinese pay in their homeland.
 Visitors will even have the ability to pay in CNY and see the transaction in Chinese.
 With no fixed terms and merchant fees lower than equivalent payments with credit cards, it seems like a no brainer.

 Smartpay’s simple and seamless QR payment solution makes it easy for you to take QR code payments on your Smartpay Terminal.
-There’s no sign up cost and no minimum term so register your interest.
+There’s no sign up cost and no minimum term.
 Learn more about adding Alipay and WeChat Pay to your EFTPOS terminals.